anchpop/wise_mans_haskell/book.md

 Nothing
 ```

 If one of these functions outputs `Nothing` at any stage, the output will be `Nothing`.
-This is quite an elegant way to handle errors, because we only have to check once, at the end.
+This is quite an elegant way to handle errors because we only have to check once, at the end.
 You can see how `>>=` makes working with `Maybe` much more convenient.

 Let's try some silly examples using lambdas!marginnote(A lambda is a function you can write in an expression, without giving it a name.
 Their format is `\parameter1 parameter2 -> <expression>`.
-They're very useful when working with functions like `>>=`, which expects a function of type `a -> m b` for it's right hand argument.).
+They're very useful when working with functions like `>>=`, which expects a function of type `a -> m b` for its right-hand argument.).

 ```haskell
 Prelude> (Just 0) >>= (\x -> Just (x + 1)) >>= (\x -> Just (x * 3)) >>= (\x -> Just (show x)) >>= (\x -> Just ("And the answer is " ++ x))
 Just "And the answer is 3"
 ```

-Each of these lambdas we've made takes a plain value, and returns a `Maybe` value. `>>=` does all the work of extracting the value out of the `Maybe a` and passing it to our lambda.
+Each of these lambdas we've made takes a plain value and returns a `Maybe` value. `>>=` does all the work of extracting the value out of the `Maybe a` and passing it to our lambda.
 Here's how we might do it if we were writing a program.
 Remember though that this example is silly, and is only to show off the fact that `>>=` is unwrapping our values for us.

 ```haskell
 -- sillyMaybeBindTest.hs